-We use regular expression to describe table structure pattern templates.
+We use regular expressions to describe table structure pattern templates.
 If we traverse a DOM tree, which is ordered and labeled, in a preorder traversal, we can layout the tree labels textually and linearly.
-We can then use regular-expression like notation to represent the table structure patterns (see Figure 6).
+We can then use regular-expression-like notation to represent the table structure patterns (see Figure 6).
 In both templates and generated patterns we use standard notation: ? (optional), + (one or more repetitions), and | (alternative).
 In templates, we augment the notation as follows.
-A variable (e.g. n) or an expression (e.g. n-1) can replace a symbol to designate a specific number of repetitions, which is unknown but fixed for the expression as it is applied.
+A variable (e.g. n) or an expression (e.g. n-1) can replace a repetition symbol to designate a specific number of repetitions.
 A pair of braces { } indicates a leaf node.
 A capital letter L is a position holder for a label and a capital letter V is a position holder for value.
 The part in a box is an atomic pattern which we use for combinational structural patterns in Section 5.4.